timurio111/hse-proj/README.md

 gain a following by blasting your armored friends with Shotguns, Rifles and Pistols.
 Few hits and you're DEAD.
 This is KNIGHT GAME.
 Don't blink.

-- 2 to 4 PLAYERS in Local Multiplayer!
+- 2 to 4 PLAYERS in either Local Multiplayer, or Online Play!
 Easy to pick up, emphasizing strategy over twitch reaction
-- 4 Levels, 3 Weapons
+- 4 Levels + Ability to create your own, 3 Weapons
 - Exciting gameplay

 ### Controls: